Infinity Countdown: Main plot

 Galactus initially refuses to consume Saiph due to the consequences of destroying it until he agrees with Silver Surfer.
 This results in Saiph and the rockets transporting the Ultron Virus being destroyed.
 The Ultron/Hank Pym got wounded in the escape and Adam Warlock claims the Soul Gem.
 Due to Galactus' hunger returning, Silver Surfer had to take him to an uninhabited planet to satisfy it.
 After the Guardians of the Galaxy and the Nova Corps regroup on Knowhere, Drax the Destroyer makes off with the Power Stone while Nova plans to rescue his brother from the Fraternity of Raptors.
 Star-Lord is summoned by Collector and Grandmaster who have with them a Reality Gem from another reality.
 The Phyla-Vell from an alternate reality where she operated as Captain Marvel appeared to retrieve it.
-Star-Lord gives the Reality Gem to her without a fight since it won't work outside her reality.
+Star-Lord gives the Reality Gem to her without a fight since it will not work outside her reality.

 As the Guardians of the Galaxy escape to Oblitus, they are intercepted by Adam Warlock and Kang the Conqueror.
 Gamora attempted to take the Soul Gem from Adam Warlock.
 When Drax the Destroyer held onto the Soul Gem, he discovered that the Soul World inside is corrupted.
 Drax knocked out Gamora and made off with Adam Warlock and Kang the Conqueror.
 As the rest of the Guardians of the Galaxy don't want to help Gamora pursue Adam Warlock and Kang the Conqueror, she went off on her own.
 Doctor Strange tracks down the Mind Gem and finds it in Turk Barrett's possession as Turk managed to evade him.
-When Black Widow's clone arrives seeking out Doctor Strange where she wants to dispose of the Space Stone, he did not want to take it as he knows what would happen if they are in the same proximity.
-Using a magic spell, Doctor Strange spoke to the holders of the Infinity Gems and requested a parley to reform the Infinity Watch.
+When Black Widow's clone arrives seeking out Strange, intending to dispose of the Space Stone, he did not want to take it as he knows what would happen if they are in the same proximity.
+Using a magic spell, Strange spoke to the holders of the Infinity Gems and requested a parley to reform the Infinity Watch.
 He states to Adam Warlock, Black Widow's clone, Captain Marvel, Star-Lord, and Turk Barrett that they need to safeguard them from such calamities even if one of them is Thanos.